-The fifth and sixth characters indicate the year (99).
-The seventh character ('X') indicates the variable was edited/imputed.
+The fifth and sixth characters indicate the year (00).
+The seventh character, "X," indicates the variable is edited/imputed.

-For example: DVSF99X is the edited/imputed amount paid by self or family for 1999 dental expenditures.
+For example, DVSF00X is the edited/imputed amount paid by self or family for 2000 dental expenditures.

 2.5 File Contents